It's Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 I didn't miss it because I've been saying that for the previous four or five days.

-Well, I'd have missed the opportunity to point it out to him in that precise moment.
+I didn't miss the opportunity to point it out to him in that precise moment.

 Exactly.

-Look at Karina, thanks uh thanks very much.
+Look, Karina, thanks very much.

 Everybody thinks they can do it better.

-If I weren't so strong and confident in character, I'd I'd have walk out of here today just depressed, thinking I'd had a great call and somebody said, Yeah, you should have done this, you should have done that.
+If I weren't so strong and confident in character, I'd have walk out of here today just depressed, thinking I'd had a great call and somebody said, you should have done this.

 Ladies and gentlemen, I mean, you know, I am a man who has learned to cast fear aside.

-And that's when I learned to do that, I can't tell you how much my life improved.
+And that's, when I learned to do that, I can't tell you how much my life improved.

 Not being governed by fear.